owen-petersen/SYSC5104_Cell_DEVS_Plant_Polulation/README.md

 ## System Components (Atomic and Coupled Models)

-This project includes one **atomic model** that defines the behavior of each vegetation cell, and a **coupled model** automatically generated using Cadmium’s Grid Cell-DEVS infrastructure to simulate interactions across the grid.
+This project includes one **atomic model** that defines the behavior of each plant cell, and a **coupled model** automatically generated using Cadmium’s Grid Cell-DEVS infrastructure to simulate interactions across the grid.

 ### **1. plantPopulation (Atomic Cell-DEVS)**
 **File:** [`plantPopulationCell.hpp`](main/include/plantPopulationCell.hpp)